GildedPleb/hab-guide/src/pages/support.md

 Bitcoiners,

 Gilded Pleb here, pleasure to make your acquaintance.
+I have been around Bitcoin a long time, but this is my public debut.

 I have wanted to work on, in, or around Bitcoin for a long time.
 However, my love and deep respect of Bitcoin as well as my atypical background, have, for